Understanding the Role of a Child’s Preference

 The Specifics of the Role

 It’s important to know that a child’s preference is given heavier consideration if their answer is sincere in its reasoning.
-A child, for example, that wishes to stay with one parent because of their more lax standards regarding social life may not have as solid a reason as a child who wishes to stay with one parent because of the strength of their relationship and the lessons they have learned from them.
+A child, for example, who wishes to stay with one parent because of their more lax standards regarding social life may not have as solid a reason as a child who wishes to stay with one parent because of the strength of their relationship and the lessons they have learned from them.

 Avoiding Parental Alienation